Smoking is the most preventable cause of ill health that we know, and every effort should be made to stop this destructive habit.

 Essentially though, the complex interrelationships between smoking and dietary patterns, and between dietary patterns and blood levels of vitamin C and other antioxidant micronutrients remain to be fully elucidated, and specific mechanisms and pathways need to be clarified.

-SMOKERS NEED MORE VITAMIN C
+SMOKERS NEED MORE VIT C

 With prevention being an obvious better alternative than cure, it is clear that the focus and emphasis should be on interventions to stop and discourage cigarette smoking, and in so doing to promote a healthier lifestyle.
 However, since many people worldwide find it very difficult to stop smoking, it would be prudent to recognize the important interaction between smoking and vitamin C, and to act proactively according to current recommendations by increasing the dietary intake of this vitamin.
 Good food sources of vitamin C include citrus fruit, strawberries, tomatoes, peppers, cabbage, guava, potato, paw-paw and broccoli.